CiscoCloud/mantl-api/README.md

 ## Package Repository

 [mantl-universe](https://github.com/ciscocloud/mantl-universe) contains the list of packages that work out-of-the-box on Mantl today.
-You can install any of the [DCOS pacakges](https://github.com/mesosphere/universe) but you will likely have to customize some of the configuration to work on Mantl.
-Most of the packages assume that [Mesos-DNS](https://github.com/mesosphere/mesos-dns) and need to be converted to work with [Consul DNS](https://www.consul.io/docs/agent/dns.html) interface.
+You can install any of the [DCOS packages](https://github.com/mesosphere/universe) but you will likely have to customize some of the configuration to work on Mantl.
+Most of the packages assume that service discovery is provided by [Mesos-DNS](https://github.com/mesosphere/mesos-dns) and need to be converted to work with the [Consul DNS](https://www.consul.io/docs/agent/dns.html) interface.
 Contributions are welcome!

 ### Synchronizing Repository Sources